-Our mathematical model predicts that a promoter with a single TFBS is likely to produce a linear increase in promoter activity (Figure 5A) whereas one with a two sites that function like an AND gate will instead produce a sigmoidal, switch-like response (Figure 5B).
-To test if this prediction is robust and that the sigmoidal response is a more characteristic property of the 2-site AND-gate model compared to the 1-site model, we carried out similar ensemble simulations with large number of randomized parameter sets as described in the previous section.
-We varied the kinetic rate constants in both models over wide ranges of values within typical physiological intervals and for each parameter set, we quantified the switch-ness of the dose-response curve by calculating the corresponding Hill coefficient (Figures 5C-E).
-The 2-sites AND-gate model generally displays a much more switch-like activity response compared to that of the 1-site model.
-This is further corroborated by the quantified Hill coefficient, which is statistically significantly higher for the 2-site AND-gate than the 1-site model (Figure 5E).
-Taken together, the model predictions for the COX2 promoter activity show good correlation with the experimental observed promoter activity (Figures 2C and D), indicating that the human COX2 is likely to be regulated by the NFκB-regulated AND gate in its promoter.
+Our mathematical model predicts that a promoter with a single TFBS is likely to produce a linear increase in promoter activity (Fig. 5a), whereas one with two sites that function like an AND gate will instead produce a sigmoidal, switch-like response (Fig. 5b).
+To test if this prediction is robust and that the sigmoidal response is a more characteristic property of the 2-site AND gate model compared to the 1-site model, we carried out similar ensemble simulations with large number of randomized parameter sets as described in the previous section.
+We varied the kinetic rate constants in both models over wide ranges of values within typical physiological intervals and for each parameter set, we quantified the switchness of the dose-response curve by calculating the corresponding Hill coefficient (Fig. 5c-e).
+The 2-site AND gate model generally displays a much more switch-like activity response compared to that of the 1-site model.
+This is further corroborated by the quantified Hill coefficient, which is statistically significantly higher for the 2-site AND gate than the 1-site model (Fig. 5e).
+Taken together, the model predictions for the COX2 promoter activity show good correlation with the experimental observed promoter activity (Fig. 2c, d), indicating that the human COX2 is likely to be regulated by the NFkB-regulated AND gate in its promoter.

-When there is a graded signal output to an input, the cell requires a large change in the inflammatory stimulus (input) in order to achieve a maximum expression of COX2 (signal output; Figure 5F red line).
-However, if the output/input curve is switch-like, maximal COX2 is rapidly expressed in response to a much smaller change in the inflammatory stimulus (Figure 5F blue line).
-Furthermore, the switch-like behavior provides a minimum threshold for activation at which the inflammatory stimulus needs to reach before COX2 can be maximally expressed.
+When there is a graded signal output to an input, the cell requires a large change in the inflammatory stimulus (input) to achieve a maximum expression of COX2 (signal output; Fig. 5f, red line).
+However, if the output/input curve is switch-like, maximal COX2 is rapidly expressed in response to a much smaller change in the inflammatory